AI Slop and the Software Commons

 \begin{displayquote} \textit{``Picture a pasture open to all.
 It is to be expected that each herdsman will try to keep as many cattle as possible on the commons [\ldots].\\ Each man is locked into a system that compels him to increase his herd without limit -- in a world that is limited.
 Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.
 Freedom in a commons brings ruin to all.''}~\cite{hardin1968tragedy} \end{displayquote}

 The same pattern applies to software development.
-Individual productivity gains from AI-generated content externalize costs onto reviewers, maintainers, codebases, knowledge resources, and the talent pipeline.
+Individual productivity gains from AI-generated content externalize costs onto reviewer capacity, codebase integrity, knowledge resources, collaborative trust, and the talent pipeline.
 Human developers struggle to keep up.
 Without collective intervention, the shared infrastructure on which software engineering depends will continue to degrade.